ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 * **target spacing**: 150 seconds per block before Blossom activation, 75 seconds per block from Blossom activation onwards.

+* **adjusted difficulty**: After each block is mined, the difficulty threshold of the next block is adjusted, to keep the block gap close to the target spacing.

 * **mean target difficulty**: The arithmetic mean of the difficulty thresholds of the blocks in the averaging window.